davidbenini/resume/README.md

 - Achieved YoY growth in MQLs and SQLs of 65% and 26% respectively in FY2023

 #### Quantifind Inc., Palo Alto (remote)
-*Quantifind’s AI-powered risk intelligence platform helps governments and banks detect bad actors.*
+*Quantifind’s AI-powered risk intelligence platform helps governments and banks detect bad actors and risky relationships.*

 **Vice President, Marketing  |  Nov 2020 - Mar 2022**
 - Conceived and executed strategy for a comprehensive full-funnel marketing program